khaors/geocompr/main.md

 Arc ASCII           .asc                   Text format where the first six lines represent the raster header, followed by the raster cell values arranged in rows and columns.
 Raster              Open
 R-raster            .gri, .grd             Native raster format of the R-package raster.
 Raster              Open
 SQLite/SpatiaLite   .sqlite                SQLite is a standalone, relational database management system.
 It is used as a default database driver in GRASS GIS 7.
 SpatiaLite is the spatial extension of SQLite providing support for simple features.
 Vector and raster   Open
 ESRI FileGDB        .gdb                   Collection of spatial and nonspatial objects created in the ArcGIS software.
-It allows to store multiple feature classes and enables use of topological definitions.
+It allows storage of multiple feature classes and enables use of topological definitions.
 Limited access to this format is provided by GDAL with the use of the OpenFileGDB and FileGDB drivers.
 Vector and raster   Proprietary
 GeoPackage          .gpkg                  Lightweight database container based on SQLite allowing an easy and platform-independent exchange of geodata                                                                                                                                                                             Vector and raster   Open

 <!-- http://switchfromshapefile.org/ -->